David Jones – Trustee

 Laura Higginbottom – Website and E-Communications

 We are grateful to have Laura as part of our team.
 She is highly experienced in writing, design and working with websites, social media and e-communications.
-She also has a special interest in Wildlife Conservation.
+She also has special interests in environmental issues and wildlife conservation.

 Emily Arrowsmith – Sustainable Solutions Volunteer

 Emily’s first degree was in Geography and she is also recent Environmental Policy and Governance graduate.
 She has lots of personal volunteering experience, empowering young people, and co-ordinating educational activities.
 Emily has been reviewing some of our policies and will be assisting with Cool Communities, helping groups establish their carbon footprint and actions to take.
 She is also a Mersey Green Map Champion, assisting Laura with getting Wirral organisations onto the Big Green List and the Mersey Green Map.

 Karen has lots of experience working with people, training and development.
 She is looking after our growing numbers of volunteers across our projects.
 As well as matching new volunteers with opportunities, she will be making sure we give them the best volunteering experience we can including training and skills development if wanted.